 A 10-Point Plan of Action is being sent to mayors.
 They can join the Coalition by signing the 10-point plan, thereby committing to carry out the action steps the plan calls for.

-The U.S. Coalition is part of the International Coalition of Cities against Racism and Discrimination, which was established by UNESCO in 2004 and is a global network of cities interested in sharing experiences in order to improve their policies to combat racism, discrimination, xenophobia, and exclusions.
+The U.S. Coalition is part of the International Coalition of Inclusive and Sustainable Cities − ICCAR, which was established by UNESCO in 2004 and is a global network of cities interested in sharing experiences in order to improve their policies to combat racism, discrimination, xenophobia, and exclusions.
 The U.S. Coalition joins other coalitions of cities which have formed in Canada, Latin America and the Caribbean, Europe, Africa, Arab nations, and Asia and the Pacific.
 UNESCO will serve as its Secretariat.

 As the United States Conference of Mayors has explained in convincing member cities to join, in the 50 years since the murder of Medgar Evers in Jackson, the bombing of the 16th Street Baptist Church in Birmingham which killed four young girls, and the march on Washington led by Dr. Martin Luther King, Jr., much progress has been made in addressing past grievances and in assuring the civil and human rights of all Americans.
 Federal civil and voting rights laws have been passed and to a great extent implemented.
 But much remains to be done.

 For all of the progress that has been made in civil rights in America, serious racial and ethnic disparities persist: Black and Hispanic Americans are more likely to be poor than their white counterparts.
 Black children are three times more likely to be poor than white children.
 Black children are one and one-half times more likely to be uninsured than white children and twice as likely to die before their first birthday.
 Blacks and Hispanics have a higher unemployment rate than the white population.